komuw/sewer/README.md

                         --loglevel DEBUG
 ```

-The cerrtificate, certificate key and account key will be saved in the directory that you run sewer from.
+The certificate, certificate key and account key will be saved in the directory

-The commandline interface(app) is called `sewer` or alternatively you could use, `sewer-cli`.
+that you run sewer from.

 ## Bring your own DNS provider
-NB: this section is out of date.
+NB: This section is out of date.
 It describes the Legacy DNS interface.
 Newer documentation, though not a worked example like this, can be found in
 the docs directory.

 ---
 It is very easy to use any dns provider with sewer.
 All you have to do is create your own dns class that is a child class of [`sewer.BaseDns`](https://github.com/komuw/sewer/blob/master/sewer/dns_providers/common.py) and then implement the